Dr. Jeffrey L. Cummings

 Strategic alignment, implementing strategic-analysis and player-mapping frameworks, selecting appropriate strategic alliance and R&D partners, and the practice of alliance management.

-Jeffrey L. Cummings, Ph.D., CSAP, is an Associate Professor of Strategy and International Business in the Sellinger School of Business and Management at Loyola University Maryland where he has taught in the B.B.A., M.B.A. and Executive M.B.A. programs.
+Jeffrey L. Cummings, Ph.D., CSAP, is a Professor of Strategy and International Business in the Sellinger School of Business and Management at Loyola University Maryland where he has taught in the B.B.A., M.B.A. and Executive M.B.A. programs.
 Recently, Jeff led major curriculum changes as Department Chair and supported infusion of a strategic management-based approach for the school as Chair of the Sellinger Assembly.
 Jeff began his career after receiving an M.B.A. in finance in 1984, whereupon he worked as an investment banker and then management consultant delivering state of- the-art knowledge, advisory services and training on strategic issues and practices to management teams and boards seeking to improve their value adding activities.
 His advisory work, management seminars, off-sites, and research focus on strategic alignment, implementing strategic-analysis and player-mapping frameworks, and selecting appropriate strategic alliance and R&D partners.
 He earned his Ph.D. in international business strategy in 2002 from George Washington University.

 Some of his advisory clients have included major financial institutions, software development companies, pharmaceutical companies, SMEs, not-for-profits, the World Bank and the U.S. Navy.
 Jeff is also a certified strategic alliance professional, having earned the CSAP designation from the Association of Strategic Alliance Professionals in 2013.
 He is currently co-developing strategic risk management curriculum with Lund University, Sweden, as part of an unfunded Fulbright, and supporting the alliance practice of ARM Partners, LLC.

 Jeff has recently been published in Long Range Planning, International Journal of Strategic Business Alliances, California Management Review, and Journal of Engineering & Technology Management.
 His hobbies include homebuilding, coaching soccer and mentoring entrepreneurs.
 He has lived in Boston, San Diego and rural Vermont, and now lives in Arlington, Virginia with his wife and 3 children.

 PhD, George Washington University